 Once you've completed your book, there are a few steps you must go through before submitting it to State Competition.
-All of this information can also be found on the State website at: http://4h.ucanr.edu/Resources/Members/RecordBook/RBCompetition/

-To be eligible for State Competition, you must pass the California 4-H

-Record Book Quiz by June 30th of the year you plan to enter competition.
+All of this information can also be found on the State website at: http://4h.ucanr.edu/Resources/Members/RecordBook/RBCompetition/ tion, you must pass the California 4-H Record Book Quiz by June 30th of the year you plan to enter competition.
 Course videos to prepare for the quiz can be found on the State 4-H Website.
 The videos are separated by each section of the Record Book.
 At the end of each video course, follow the link to complete the quiz.
 You must take and pass the quiz each year.